 With both Eric and Mark trapped by their pasts and unsure of their futures, can they find survive and find the strength to move forward?

-It’s been revealed that The Royle Family star Sue Johnston will be joining Time in a supporting role, alongside Siobhan Finneran (Happy Valley) and Hannah Walters (This is England).
-Not only that, but it’s also been confirmed that The World is Not Enough actor David Calder is among the all-star ensemble cast, as well Small Axe’s Nadine Marshall, This is England’s Michael Socha and Dunkirk actor Aneurin Barnard (currently in BBC drama The Pact).
+It’s been revealed that The Royle Family star Sue Johnston will be joining Time in a supporting role, alongside Siobhan Finneran (Happy Valley and Benidorm) and Hannah Walters (This is England).
+Not only that, but it’s also been confirmed that The World is Not Enough actor David Calder is among the all-star ensemble cast, as well Small Axe’s Nadine Marshall, This is England star Michael Socha and Dunkirk actor Aneurin Barnard (currently in BBC drama The Pact).
 We will update as soon as we have more details on their characters.

 BBC1's Time is the creation of BAFTA and Emmy-winning writer Jimmy McGovern, who has also penned major hit series including Cracker, Hillsborough, The Lakes, The Street, Moving On and Accused, which also starred both Sean Bean and Stephen Graham.

-What else have ‘Time’ actors Sean Bean and Stephen Graham starred in?
+Time cast — what else have Sean Bean and Stephen Graham starred in?

 Sean Bean has had a long established career in film and TV.
 Between 1994 and 1997 he starred in eight Sharpe TV movies as the British soldier Richard Sharpe.
-He joined Game Of Thrones as Ned Stark in 2011 and recently played Douglas Bennett in World on Fire.
-But he’s probably best known for playing wise warrior Boromir in the Lord of the Rings movie trilogy.
-Meanwhile, Stephen Graham made a name for himself in This is England in 2006 and its TV sequels.
-He received critical acclaim for his roles in C4’s The Virtues and ITV’s Little Boy Blue and made a much-talked about appearance as DS John Corbett in season five of Line of Duty.
+He joined the first series of Game Of Thrones as Ned Stark in 2011 and recently played worried father Douglas Bennett in World on Fire.
+In films, he's probably best known for playing wise warrior Boromir in the Lord of the Rings movie trilogy.

 BBC1's Time has been described as a "visceral, emotional and high-stakes portrayal of life in a British prison."
-It’s directed by Lewis Arnold, who recently directed the hit ITV series Des, and produced by I May Destroy You’s Simon Maloney.
-It’s a three-parter, and each episode is 60 minutes long.
+It’s directed by Lewis Arnold, who recently directed the hit ITV series Des, and produced by Simon Maloney (I May Destroy You).

 Get the latest updates, reviews and unmissable series to watch and more!